 Formal complaints procedure

-We are committed to providing a high quality legal service and to dealing with all of our clients fairly.
-If you feel that something has gone wrong, including in relation to your bill, we need you to tell us.
+We are committed to providing a high quality legal service and to dealing with all our clients fairly.
+We acknowledge that we may not always get it right so if something has gone wrong, including in relation to your bill, we need you to tell us.

 To help us to understand your complaint, and in order that we do not miss anything, please tell us:

 - your full name and contact details

 - what you think we have got wrong, and

 - what you hope to achieve as a result of your complaint.

 We will record your complaint in our central records.

 We will write to you within a maximum of fourteen days acknowledging your complaint.